 Why is routine good for a child?

 Routine provides structure and security for children.
 Without a routine, children could feel insecure and uncertain of what is going to happen next.
 Children can relax more if they know their needs will be met, which happens when you have routines in place.

 A routine also helps children create habits.
 For example, if brushing their teeth is part of the nighttime routine, it’s easier for children to keep it up night after night.

 As an adult, routines have many benefits.
 Routines provide you with direction, so you know what your next step is going to be instead of standing in paralyzes or overwhelm.
 Along these lines, routines can help eliminate stress and anxiety.
 Creating and sticking to routines also helps with time management.
-Overall, routines help can help you to be more productive and make life less chaotic.
+Overall, routines can help you be more productive and make life less chaotic.

 The Last Thing You Need to Know about Family Routine

 Do you find this blog post helpful?
 I would love if you can share with a friend.
 If routine has helped you, I would love to know how in the comments below.

 - Check out my productive morning routine, step-by-step.